 9. Ensuring that accurate and up to date times for all swimmers are recorded.
 Records of all swims should be stored on computer and used to produce reports ranking eligible swimmers by time.

 10. Arranging time trials for league competitions

 The selection criteria / process is designed to reflect the two following points :-

 - Through competitive success the club will grow in size / strength and retain / attract good quality swimmers and coaches

-Selection is primarily based on times, although this is not the sole criteria as many other factors may be taken into account, such as :-
+Selection is made from all eligible club members excluding those swimmers who are categorised as University swimmers, who must opt in by completing the University Swimmer Eligibility form, and is primarily based on times, although this is not the sole criteria as many other factors may be taken into account, such as :-

 Welfare of the swimmer